 Chief of Party, USAID SHIFT

 As PEPFAR completes its support for direct service delivery in Vietnam, technical assistance plays a critical role in strengthening and sustaining a locally-driven HIV response.
-The USAID Sustainable HIV Response From Technical Assistance (SHIFT) project is facilitating demand-driven technical assistance through the TA Marketplace.
+The Sustainable HIV and Tuberculosis Responses from Technical Assistance (SHIFT) project is facilitating demand-driven technical assistance through the TA Marketplace.
 The USAID SHIFT TA Marketplace provides:

 USAID has selected local HIV stakeholders eligible to request project-funded technical assistance through the TA Marketplace.
 The project will notify eligible national and provincial government partners and community-based organizations and provide hands-on assistance to develop request scopes-of-work (R-SOWs).
 When doing so, the local stakeholder organization can search for and select its preferred TA provider, including by searching the online TA Provider Directory.